 When recording the mandolin or reinforcing it live, the signal path starts at the microphone.
 To capture the best sound from a mandolin, I recommend the following microphones:

-- Neumann KM 184: The Neumann KM 184 (link to check the price on Amazon) is a small diaphragm condenser microphone that sound absolutely amazing on stringed instruments, including the mandolin.
+- Neumann KM 184: The Neumann KM 184 (link to check the price on Amazon) is a small diaphragm condenser microphone that sounds absolutely amazing on stringed instruments, including the mandolin.
 It is my top recommendation for capturing the mandolin sound.

 - Beyerdynamic M 160: The Beyerdynamic M 160 (link to check the price on Amazon) is a top address ribbon microphone with a hypercardioid pattern.
 It’s marketed as a superb microphone on strings and deserves a mention here.
 The M 160 sounds incredible on mandolin.

-We’ll get to the specifics of each of these mics shortly, but first let’s talk a bit more about the sound of a mandolin.
+We’ll get to the specifics of each of these mics shortly, but first, let’s talk a bit more about the sound of a mandolin.

 “Best” is a dangerous word.
 There is really no such thing as a “best microphone” for any situation.
 The microphone(s) listed in my Recommended Microphones And Accessories” page are simply my recommendations.
 These recommendations are based on my own experience and are mindful of budget.
 It would be easy to suggest an ELA M 251 or U47 for most scenarios.
 However, these tube mics are very expensive, putting them out of a hobbyist's price range and making it difficult for professionals to make their money back on the gear.